 Climate Change and Extreme Weather: Urban Heat Islands

-In October, we will bring together researchers and decision makers to discuss Urban Heat Islands – a major health hazard associated with climate change facing Missouri’s urban populations.
-The roundtable discussion will be co-hosted with the MOST Policy Initiative.
+In October, we brought together researchers and decision makers to discuss Urban Heat Islands – a major health hazard associated with climate change facing Missouri’s urban populations.
+The roundtable discussion was co-hosted with the MOST Policy Initiative.